Tankless Hot Water Heaters

 Advantages and Disadvantages of Tankless Hot Water Heaters

-Advantages - the main advantages of a tankless water heater system is the continuous flow of hot water as compared to the limited flow of continuously heated hot water from a conventional tank water heaters, and
+Advantages - the main advantage of a tankless water heater system is the continuous flow of hot water as compared to the limited flow of continuously heated hot water from conventional tank water heaters, and

 Operation of a Tankless Hot Water Heater

-The heater is normally turned off but is equipped with flow sensors which activate it when water travels through them, and a negative feedback loop is used to bring water to the target temperature.
+The heater is usually turned off but is equipped with flow sensors that activate it when water travels through them, and a negative feedback loop is used to bring water to the target temperature.
 Water circulates through a copper heat exchanger (copper heat exchangers are preferred because of their high thermal conductivity and ease of fabrication) and is warmed by gas or electrical heating.

 Tankless heater controls

-Tankless water heaters can be further divided into two categories according to their heating capability: "full on/full off" versus "modulated".
-Full on/full off units do not have a variable power output level; the unit is either fully on or completely off.
-This can cause an annoying and possibly hazardous variation of hot water temperature as the flow of water through the heater varies.
+Tankless water heaters can be further divided into two categories according to their heating capability: "full on/full off" versus "modulated."
+Full-on/full-off units do not have a variable power output level; the unit is either entirely on or off.
+This can cause an annoying and possibly hazardous variation of hot water temperature as water flow through the heater varies.
 Modulated tankless water heaters change their heat output in response to the flow rate of water running through the unit.
-This is usually done by using a flow sensor, a modulating gas valve, an inlet water temperature sensor, and an outlet water temperature sensor-choke valve.
+This is usually done using a flow sensor, a modulating gas valve, an inlet water temperature sensor, and an outlet water temperature sensor-choke valve.
 A properly configured modulating heater can supply the same output temperature of water at differing water flow rates within their rated capacity.